-As you might expect, we spend a lot of time looking at the websites of advisers and planners; some are good, some bad, others just plain ugly.
+As you might expect, we spend a lot of time looking at the financial homepage of websites of advisers and planners; some are good, some bad, others just plain ugly.

 What is it?